sjmikler/on-pruning-methods-for-neural-networks/README.md

 There are conventions for parameter names:

+* `parameter` is used in modules
-* `Parameter` is used in `run.py`
+* `Parameter` is used in `run.py` for experiment parsing and saving logs
-* `PARAMETER` is added by scripts, not by user
+* `PARAMETER` is added by scripts, not by user, and should be used to write results, e.g. `ACCURACY`
-* `parameter` is not used by `run.py` but should be used by modules

 Custom modules will require custom parameters.
 It is advised to write flexible module with many parameters.

 If in need, use following parameter names for consistency:

 * `steps`: total number of steps in the training
 * `steps_per_epoch`